 The most common reasons for nutrient deficiencies are a lack of nutrient intake by way of a poor diet, and factors that damage and drain vital nutrients (e.g., pollutants, pesticides, toxins, drugs).

-Nutrient deficiencies are not just created by a lack of nutrition or the exposure to poisons.
-Nutrient deficiencies are one of the possible negative side effects of food supplements.
+Nutritional deficiencies are not just created by a lack of nutrition or the exposure to poisons.
+Nutrient deficiencies (e.g., mineral deficiencies, vitamin deficiencies) are one of the possible negative side effects of food supplements.

 To quote David L. Watts, PhD, noting about minerals:

 “[...] a deficient intake of an element can allow toxic accumulation of another element.”
 (Watts, 1990)

 Here are a few examples that demonstrate the interrelationship of various nutrients, and the potential hazard from biological dietary supplement interactions.

 High calcium intake depresses zinc, while high zinc levels can decrease copper levels (Watts, 1990).
 Low copper utilization leads to an accumulation of iron stores (Prasad, 1978; Watts, 1991).
 To correct an iron-deficiency anemia it may require more than just supplemental iron, but also calls for additional vitamin A, C, and B6 (Watts, 1990 & 1991).

 High vitamin D levels, by increasing calcium utilization, can depress magnesium and potassium absorption (Hathaway, 1962).

 High levels of vitamin E may induce a deficiency of vitamin A because of an interference with the absorption of beta carotene –a vitamin A precursor, a.k.a provitamin A (Watts, 1991).